frederikbohn/RapBot/README.md

-This is the README for Rapbot
+Welcome.
+This is the README for Rapbot brought to you by Honeypot.